 ChickPea Tagine: Once again, not every restaurant will offer this dish, but it is popular enough that many do.
 Tagine is essentially a soup that has been cooked together with a variety of vegetables and simmered in a broth.
 Unfortunately the exact ingredients can greatly vary according to the chef so you’ll just have to try any local options to find out what it’s like.

 Depending on the restaurant there might be any of a number of options available.
-Different types of vegetarian pasta are among the most popular options, but there are plenty of different types ranging from restaurant to restaurant.
-Some restaurants might offer exotics like Falafel, while others will stick with traditional mushroom and bean or vegetable dishes.
+Different types of vegetarian pasta at St. Louis Italian restaurants are among the most popular options, but there are plenty of different types ranging from restaurant to restaurant.
+Some Middle Eastern restaurants might offer exotics like Falafel, while others will stick with traditional mushroom and bean or vegetable dishes.